dunbar12138/DSNeRF/README.md

 ---

 We propose DS-NeRF (Depth-supervised Neural Radiance Fields), a model for learning neural radiance fields that takes advantage of depth supervised by 3D point clouds.
+Current NeRF methods require many images with known camera parameters -- typically produced by running structure-from-motion (SFM) to estimate poses and a sparse 3D point cloud.
+Most, if not all, NeRF pipelines make use of the former but ignore the latter.
+Our key insight is that such sparse 3D input can be used as an additional free signal during training.

 <p align="center">
   <img src="figure_teaser.png"  width="800" />
 </p>

+## Results

 NeRF trained with 2 views:
 <p align="center">